skkhan456/Weather-app/README.md

 A sleek, user-friendly weather app built using HTML, CSS, and JavaScript, that fetches real-time weather data using the OpenWeatherMap API.

 📌 Features
-✅ Real-time weather data by city name
+1. Real-time weather data by city name
-✅ Displays temperature, humidity, and wind speed
+2. Displays temperature, humidity, and wind speed
-✅ Dynamic weather icons based on current conditions
+3. Dynamic weather icons based on current conditions
-✅ Shows error message for invalid city names
+4. Shows error message for invalid city names
-✅ Minimalistic and responsive UI
+5. Minimalistic and responsive UI

-🛠️ Tech Stack
+🛠️ Tech Stack:
-HTML5
+1.HTML5
-CSS3
+2.CSS3
-JavaScript (ES6)
+3.JavaScript (ES6)
-OpenWeatherMap API
+4.OpenWeatherMap API

 ⚙️ How It Works
 1.User enters a city name in the input box.